Non-cooperation movement (1971): 2 March

-March 3
+3 March

-On this day, in the presence of Sheikh Mujibur Rahman at Paltan Maidan, under the banner of Student Struggle Council, Shajahan Siraj, the then General Secretary of Chhatra League announced the independence manifesto of Bangladesh.
+On this day, in the presence of Sheikh Mujibur Rahman at Paltan Maidan, under the banner of Student Struggle Council, Shajahan Siraj, the then General Secretary of Students' League announced the independence manifesto of Bangladesh.
 It declared East Pakistan to become an independent and sovereign state called Bangladesh as well as defining its goals. is It also declared Sheikh Mujibur Rahman as the Commander-in-Chief of sovereign Bangladesh.

 On this day, almost all government, semi-government and autonomous offices and institutions of East Pakistan, Secretariat, High Court and other courts, Pakistan International Airlines, Railways and all other communication media, industrial and commercial institutions were observed in all places in the country and meetings and marches were held.
 A procession was held on this day with the bodies of several people who had been shot dead the previous night.
 Many places in East Pakistan were shot at during these processions.
 As a result, 75 people were shot dead in Chittagong besides 23 people in the city of Dacca.
 Curfew was imposed in Dacca, Rangpur and Sylhet.

-Yahya Khan announced the decision to hold a conference of leaders in Dacca on March 10 and promised to start the National Assembly session within two weeks of this conference.
+Yahya Khan announced the decision to hold a conference of leaders in Dacca on 10 March and promised to start the National Assembly session within two weeks of this conference.
 Zulfiqar Ali Bhutto agreed but Sheikh Mujibur Rahman rejected it.
 Sheikh Mujibur Rahman told Bhutto that if the Bhuttos did not want to accept a democratically constituted system of governance, then a separate system of governance would be created for East Pakistan.

 At night, when troops and goods were disembarked from the MV Swat ship at Chittagong port, a clash broke out between the army and the protesting sailors.
 Seven army personnel were tried by a court-martial and sentenced to death by the Pakistan Army after refusing to open fire on the protesters.

-March 4
+4 March

 Curfew was lifted from the provincial capital.
 But Martial Law No. 113 was issued in the district and hill tracts area in Chittagong.
 East Pakistani artists and journalists joined the movement.
 On this day, Abdul Hamid Khan Bhashani, the president of National Awami Party, demanded the rights of the people of this country based on the Lahore Resolution of 1940.
 Sahibzada Yakub Khan, the chief martial law administrator of East Pakistan, resigned as the situation deteriorated.

 East Pakistani politician Nurul Amin called on Yahya Khan to convene a session of the National Assembly that day.
 At a press conference in Karachi, Asghar Khan called on the central government to give power to Awami League to maintain the unity of Pakistan.

 On this day, Radio Pakistan and the Dhaka center of Pakistan Television, the government television channel, changed their names to Dacca Betar Kendro lit.
 'Dacca Radio Centre' and Dacca Television respectively.
-From this day to March 6, Sheikh Mujib ordered a strike from six in the morning to two in the afternoon.
+From this day to 6 March, Sheikh Mujib ordered a strike from six in the morning to two in the afternoon.